natkinson1/backgammon-AI/README.md

 python play.py -ai 3 4
 ```

 Running this automatically updates the board with the move the AI chose.

+**Note**
+ - If you roll a double you **do not** need to input 4 dice numbers.
+The AI will automatically make 4 moves if a double is rolled.
+ - If you roll a dice that you know the AI cant make a move on.
+Still input this roll and the AI will recognise it cannot make a move.

 # AI

-The AI played 100000 games against itself to learn a model capable of playing a good game of backgammon.
+The AI played 100,000 games against itself to learn a model capable of playing a good game of backgammon.
 The AI used a reinforcement learning algorithm to train the network.